-Adverse Impacts

-Auverse impacts
+Descriptions A 1

 Description: Assumed none.

-Any constraints associated with the site's previous use that would impact upon the site's redevelopment?
-(E.g. land contamination/ structures/hazardo us substances etc.) No No

-l
+Any constraints No

+associated with the

+site's previous use

+that would impact

+upon the site's

+redevelopment?

+(E.g. land

+contamination/

+structures/hazardo

+us substances etc.)

 Alternative Uses

+Alternative uses

+Is the site in Maybe

+demand or needed

+for alternative

+uses?

-Is the site in demand or needed for alternative uses?
-Is there benefit in retaining the site for employment purposes?
-Maybe Maybe
+Is there benefit in Maybe

+retaining the site ,

+for employment

+purposes?

 Viability

+Are there No

-Are there considered to be any viability issues in bringing the site forward?
-If yes to the above, issues he site
+considered to be

+any viability issues

+in bringing the site

+forward?

+If yes to the above, Ongoing use for of fices would not generate viability issues.

 please elaborate:

 Further Comments

-Any further comments?
+Any further

-Rocommondations
+comments?

+comments: L

 Recommendations

+Recommendations

+e building is being marketed for office uses (plus ground floor retail/leisure) with no likely change in use.
+However, long term planning should allow the flexibility for the property to be included in

-on the future of the regeneration schemes, which may consider changes of use/redevelopment for a range of uses, in order to enhance the economic value of the location to Merthyr Town Centre.
+on the future of the regeneration schei mes, which may consider changes of use/redevelopment for a range of uses, in order to enhance the economic value of the location to Merthyr Town Centre.
 At present, however, the property does

+site: not offer the prosp vect of redevelopment for employment development land.

 Any other actions:

+,

-Should the site be safeguarded or identified for employment uses?
-Yes
+Should the site be Yes

+1 res

+safeguarded or

+identified for

+employment uses?

+,

-Site Name: Hoover Strategic Regeneration Area - The Willows / Abercanaid Industrial Estate Site ID: Candidate Site 104 (Part) (Also part of Site 30) Location: Hoover Strategic Regeneration Area, Plymouth
+Site Details Site Name: Hoover Strategic Regeneration Area - The Willows / Abercanaid Industrial Estate Site ID: Candidate Site 104 (Part) (Also part of Site 30) Location: Hoover Strategic Regeneration Area, Plymouth

-Site Description:

-An active industrial area comprising a mix of developed industrial space and open storage/vacant land.
+Site Description: An active industrial area comprising a mix of developed industrial space and open storage/vacant land.
 Triumph is the largest occupier, controlling much of the north west of the site, plus 5 mostly lower value storage occupiers in the north and east, and an office for the RSPCA.

+Site Status:

+Allocated as Business Employment Site to be Protected (Policy AS24)/Land proposed for B1/B2/B8 uses in Emerging LDP (Policy EcW21)

+Designations: Site falls within Merthyr Tydfil Landscape of Historic Interest

+Constraints: Pylons cross the site, reducing net developable area

+Centre of site falls into Flood Zone C2, sland in north and south falls into Flood Zone B

+,

+Afon Taf SINC is adjacent to the site.
+Mobile phone

+masts on site

+NRW indicate there are European Protected Species on the site

+Includes areas of semi-natural habitat

+Describe Intended

+Development:

-Site Status: Allocated as Business Employment Site to be Protected (Policy AS24)/Land proposed for B1/B2/B8 uses in Emerging LDP (Policy EcW21) Designations: Site falls within Merthyr Tydfil Landscape of Historic Interest Constraints: Pylons cross the site, reducing net developable area Centre of site falls into Flood Zone C2, sland in north and south falls into Flood Zone B Various occupied/vacant buildings on site, likely some areas of contamination from past uses.
-The Afon Taf SINC is adjacent to the site.
-Mobile phone masts on site NRW indicate there are European Protected Species on the site Includes areas of semi-natural habitat Describe Intended Development: Welsh Government have confirmed that this site will not form part of its acquisitions in the Hoover Strategic Regeneration Area.
-The land will remain under private ownership.
+Welsh Government have confirmed that this site will not form part of its acquisitions in the Hoover Strategic Regeneration Area.
+The land we remain under private ownership.
 Current owner has worked to clear site with the aspiration for a housing development.
-However, flood risks an access constraints mean that this use cannot be supported.
-If the site is not linked to the wider Hoover Regeneration Area redevelopment, benefiting from relevant cross funding, a 100 percent development for B-Class uses becomes unlikely.
+However, flood ris access constraints mean that this use cannot be supported.
+If the site is not linked to the wider Hoover Regeneration Area redevelopment benefiting from relevant cross funding, a 100 percent development for B-Class uses becomes unlikely.
 In particular the relocation of large occupiers like Triumph to develop new B1/B2/B8 units, i.e. a 'like for like' redevelopment may not be financially viable.
-Alternative approaches could include a mixed-use scheme or limiting development only to current vacant/open storage plots in the north and east of the area.
-This woul provide some 7.5 ha of development land.
-The Hoover SRA masterplan indicates smaller net development area of approx. 5 ha to take account of landscaping, existing uses etc. Site Size (ha): 18.2 Site Type: Development Land
+Alternative approac could include a mixed-use scheme or limiting development only to current vacant/open storage plots in the north and east of the area.
+This provide some 7.5 ha of development land.

+Site Size (ha): 18.2

+Site Type: Development Land